sourcegraph/jetbrains/TESTING.md

 #### Expected behaviour

-It should show something like this: `Ctrl + Shift + ⏎ to Edit,  Alt + = to Chat` (Note: that text above is not intended to be accurate.
+It should show something like this: `Ctrl + Shift + ⏎ to Edit` (Note: that text above is not intended to be accurate.
 The actual hotkeys displayed should match whatever we have most recently set them to; they change now and then.)

 * There should only be one hint visible at a time, and should update as the selection changes.
 * The hint should disappear as soon as the selection disappears.
-* The hotkey help should match the editor background if not on same line as the caret.
-* The hotkey help should match the caret-line background  not on same line as the caret.
-* The hotkeys should be correct.
+* The hotkeys displayed in the hint should be correct.
-* The colors should work with light and dark themes.
+* The colors chosen should be clearly visible on all themes.
 * It is OK if the hint is not visible in some places because it's offscreen.

 ### Explain Code